Fomys/pnets/pnets_shrink/README.md

-# PNETS TPN_
+# PNETS shrunk

-**PNETS reduce is a library which reduce Petri nets according while keeping some properties on the network**
+**PNETS shrunk is a library which reduce Petri nets according while keeping some properties on the network**

 - [crates.io](https://crates.io/crates/pnets_shrunk)